inaimathi/langnostic/drafts/zippers-and-clj.md

   (funcall (loc-fn-make-node zipper) zipper children))
 ```

 You can see influence from both [`clojure.zip`](https://github.com/clojure/clojure/blob/master/src/clj/clojure/zip.clj) and the paper here.
 I'm taking the lead from the paper by explicitly separating the `path` triple our from the `loc` definition.
 However, I'm not explicitly defining my own `type tree` the way that Huet does.
 Instead, I'm going to be dealing with assorted `lisp` trees.
 These could be implemented as `list`s, `vector`s, `hash`es, or a bunch of other formats.
-I'm going to implement a few type-distpatching build-ins, including the `make-zipper lisp` method above, but the basic `zipper` function just needs to take an interface as an argument in the form of `branch?`, `children` and `make-node` arguments.
+I'm going to implement a few type-distpatching built-ins, including the `make-zipper list` method above, but the basic `zipper` function just needs to take an interface as input in the form of `branch?`, `children` and `make-node` arguments.
 This is the same solution that the Clojure implementation went with, and I see no reason to go a different way.
 The only material difference is that theirs uses the Clojure [`metadata`](https://clojure.org/reference/metadata) system, while I explicitly define slots in the `loc` structure.

 Now that we can construct, we need to be able to select.